 |1987||opened to the public.|

-The Grube Anna-Elisabeth was first mined at about the some time the nearby castle Strahlenburg, the landmark of Schriesheim, was built.
-The castke was built by the Ritter von Strahlenber with the revenue of the mine.
+The Grube Anna-Elisabeth was first mined at about the same time the nearby castle Strahlenburg, the landmark of Schriesheim, was built.
+The castle was built by the Knights von Strahlenberg with the revenue of the mine.
 The remaining silver was used to buy the surrounding villages of Altneudorf, Vorderheubach, Hinterheubach und Heiligkreuzsteinach.
 But when the silver ore was exhausted the mine was closed.